Dormant black hole candidates from Gaia DR3 summary diagnostics: Discussion

-For part (b), we followed the approach used in Sect.~\ref{sec:completeness} and forward-modelled the \textit{Gaia} astrometric processing pipeline with \texttt{gaiamock}.
-For each of the 556 RGB+BH candidates in the cleaned catalogue, we generated 20 realisations of the binary parameters as random draws from the weighted posterior samples.
-To account for underestimated parallax errors in high-\texttt{ruwe} stars, parallaxes were resampled with inflated uncertainties following \citet{El-Badry2025}.
-Each realisation was then passed through the simulated \textit{Gaia} astrometric processing chain to estimate the probability of a given solution type (single-star 5-parameter, acceleration 7/9-parameter, or 12-parameter orbit).
+As a consistency check on the inferred binary parameters, we estimated how many of the RGB+BH candidates would be expected to receive orbital solutions in \textit{Gaia} DR3 and which fraction are likely to do so in the upcoming DR4 release.
+We followed the approach used in Sect.~\ref{sec:completeness} and forward modelled the \textit{Gaia} astrometric processing pipeline with \texttt{gaiamock}.
+For each of the 389 RGB+BH candidates in the cleaned catalogue, we generated 20 realisations of the binary parameters as random draws from the weighted posterior samples.
+Each realisation was then passed through the simulated \textit{Gaia} astrometric processing chain to estimate the probability of a given solution type (single-star 5-parameter, acceleration 7- or 9-parameter, or 12-parameter orbit).

-Summing over all candidates, we find that $\sim$81\% are expected to receive single-star solutions in DR3, 4.6\% acceleration solutions, and only 14.7\% full 12-parameter orbital solutions.
-The small predicted fraction of orbital solutions is reassuring: if many more of our candidates should already have received 12-parameter solutions, this would cast doubt on the inferred parameters.
+Summing over all candidates, we find that $\sim$74.4\% are expected to receive single-star solutions in DR3, 5.9\% acceleration solutions, and only 19.8\% full 12-parameter orbital solutions.
+The moderate predicted fraction of orbital solutions is reassuring: if many more of our candidates should already have received 12-parameter solutions, this would cast doubt on the inferred parameters.
 For individual stars, the probability of an orbit solution is low, with only one candidate exceeding a 50\% probability.
 Under the assumption that the inferred parameters are correct and using the same NSS quality cuts as for DR3, we predict a substantial increase in orbital solutions in DR4.
-The simulations suggest that about 60\% of our candidates could then receive astrometric binary orbits.
+The simulations suggest that about 63\% of our candidates could then receive astrometric binary orbits.